 We encourage all individuals looking to work with a psychologist to contact the phone number listed on the back of your insurance card to inquire about your mental health insurance benefits.
 It is helpful to have a good understanding of what both your in-network and out-of-network benefits are, as this information will help inform your search.
 For example, patients are often surprised to learn that they are able to see therapists that are out-of-network with their insurance company.
 In these cases, patients pay the therapist directly, then submit the receipt to their insurance company for reimbursement.

-When you call your insurance company, you are welcome to use the following questions as a helpful guide toward understanding your mental health benefits: Does my plan cover mental health visits?
+When you call your insurance company, use the following questions as a helpful guide toward understanding your mental health benefits: Does my plan cover mental health visits?
 How many sessions can I receive in one year?
 Is there a copay and how much is it?
 Do I have a deductible I have to satisfy?
 If so, what is it?
 Do I have out-of-network coverage?
 At what rate would sessions be reimbursed?